 Don't let a few permanent marker scribblings stand between you and your next secondhand bargain.
-Learn how to remove permanent marker from hard plastic items like lunch boxes and storage totes.
-You'll only need to gather a dry-erase marker and cleaning rag—the process takes just a few minutes.
+You only need to gather a dry-erase marker and cleaning rag to remove those marker stains.
+The process takes just a few minutes!

 To remove permanent marker from hard plastics, follow these simple steps.